 Inside every washing machine is a relatively simple but carefully timed system that moves water through the appliance.
 During the wash stage, the drum fills with water and detergent while the drum agitates clothing to remove dirt and residue.
 Once that phase is complete, the machine must remove the dirty water before the spin cycle begins.

+This is the role of the drain system.
 At the bottom of the washer sits a pump designed to push water out of the tub and into a drain hose.
 That hose then carries the water out of the machine and into the household drainage system.
+Several components work together to make this process possible:

 - Drain pump – pushes water out of the tub